Hrishikesh-Kali/demo/README.md

-# demo
+# Hrishi-demo
-first test repo.
+This is the first test repo.